-Need Statement Opportunities Existing Resources Barriers Recommendations Additional Justification 3 The region needs to explore and utilize creative partnerships where possible to fill funding and service gaps.
+Need Statement Opportunities Existing Resources Barriers Recommendations Additional Justification The region needs to explore and utilize creative partnerships where possible to fill funding and service gaps.
 Funding or operational partnerships with large employers, hospitals, universities, nonprofits, and other activity centers Utilizing vehicle fleets and infrastructure of other organizations Employer-subsidized vanpools or bulk transit vouchers Volunteer driver programs through CTVHCS, Driving Hope, and some local churches ENDEAVRide pilot program Workforce Solutions of Central Texas transit vouchers and monthly passes for eligible customers Partnerships may require incentives for private entities to secure their continued support Currently not enough volunteer drivers to meet demand for services Sharing vehicle fleets and infrastructure requires formal agreements and can be hampered by logistical challenges 3a.
 Explore public-private partnerships (P3s) and employer-subsidized transportation opportunities by engaging with representatives from the northern Temple industrial area, hospitals, universities, Fort Hood, grocery stores, and other partners for which documented service gaps exist 3b.
 Partner with faith-based groups, medical organizations, universities, cities, and other entities to share resources, especially underutilized buses or vans 3c.
 Support and publicize volunteer driving programs, and seek to increase the quantity and geographic diversity of these services Transportation and health & human service providers can provide their fleet for other agencies to meet transportation demands, such as the airport shuttle services, non-emergency medical transportation providers, faith-based organizations, Veterans' agencies, and city/county agencies.
 During stakeholder interviews, The HOP mentioned private employers have approached them in the past to share costs for new transportation services.
 4 More regular regional coordination is needed to provide improved transportation services.
 Revisiting the format of the 2019 annual transportation summit and hosting a similar summit within the next year Increasing the footprint of the CTRTAG by extending invitations to new members Regular communication of regional transportation updates with member cities, counties, chambers of commerce, and other entities CTRTAG and other committee meetings KTMPO and CTCOG Board meetings The HOP Advisory Group meetings Coordinating schedules to involve as many stakeholders as possible Involving those who cannot regularly attend activities Accountability for action items and deliverables 4a.
 Establish regular communications between cities, counties, chambers of commerce, CTCOG, KTMPO, The HOP, Fort Hood, and other regional stakeholders 4b.
 Hold an annual Transportation Summit, similar to 2019, to identify issues and find solutions related to regional transportation needs 4c.
 Continue to provide virtual engagement options for coordination meetings to accommodate those unable to attend in person 4d.
 Provide newsletter summaries of coordination activities via email or other media to share outcomes with those who were not present 4e.
-Regularly seek input as part of advisory group meetings and surveys from public transportation service users (and non-users), especially those in priority populations Stakeholder interviews revealed that the 2019 Transportation Summit encouraged transportation and health & human services providers to coordinate and evaluate transportation in the region.
+Regularly seek input as part of advisory group meetings and surveys from public transportation service users (and non-users), especially those in priority populations 4f.
+Create a Transit Advisory Committee to improve communication and coordination between local entities and the Hill Country Transit District Board 4g.
+Deploy a Smart Phone application for The HOP that allows for digital fare payment, real-time location and schedule information, scheduling of demand response service, and integration with other transit and micromobility services Stakeholder interviews revealed that the 2019 Transportation Summit encouraged transportation and health & human services providers to coordinate and evaluate transportation in the region.
 This effort created energy and momentum around improving transportation before the impact of COVID-19.

-Regionally Coordinated Transportation Plan, FY 2022-2026 | Texas State Planning Region 23 October 2021 | Draft Plan
+Regionally Coordinated Transportation Plan, FY 2022-2026 | Texas State Planning Region 23 December 2021 | Final Plan